Jekwwer/Jekwwer/STYLEGUIDE.md

 #### Tools

-- **cspell:**
-  A spellchecker tailored for code and Markdown files.
-  It runs as a pre-commit hook and can also be executed via the npm script `npm run spell:check`.

-- **markdown-link-check:**
+- **cspell:** Spell-checks code and Markdown.
+Runs as a pre-commit hook; local command: `make spell`.
-  Validates hyperlinks within Markdown files and runs as a pre-commit hook.
+- **markdown-link-check:** Validates Markdown links.
+Runs as a pre-commit hook.

-- **markdownlint:**
-  Enforces consistent style and formatting in Markdown documents.
-It runs as a pre-commit hook.
+- **markdownlint:** Enforces Markdown style rules.
+Runs as a pre-commit hook.

 #### Consistency and Updates